zainsadaqat/nextjs-portfolio/README.md

 # Zain Sadaqat Portfolio

 Hey, my name is Zain Sadaqat and I have a goal to work for a company that uses modern frontend technology.
-I previously worked as a freelance UI/UX Designer where I learned how to design pixel-perfect user interfaces since I started last year.
+I previously worked as a freelance UI/UX Designer where I learned how to design pixel-perfect user interfaces.
 Currently, I am studying at Microverse, an online full-stack web development training school where I work on different projects using the latest technologies for almost 9 hours every single day remotely with other developers from all over the world and have learned the skills of communication and teamwork.
 I am really excited about the opportunity to work remotely with a strong tech company.
 Would you like to discuss further with me?

 ## Built With